 Present values as of January 1, 2016 are calculated using interest rates from the intermediate assumptions of the 2016 Social Security Trustees Report.
 All other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated as a present value as of January 1, 2017.
 Estimates of the present value of changes in social insurance amounts due to changing the valuation period and changing demographic data, assumptions, and methods are presented using the interest rates under the intermediate assumptions of the 2016 Social Security Trustees Report.
-Because interest rates are an economic estimate and all estimates in the table are incremental to the prior change, all other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated using the interest rates under the intermediate assumptions of the 2017 Social Security Trustees Report.
+Because interest rates are an economic estimate and all estimates in the table are incremental to the prior change, all other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated using the interest rates under the intermediate assumptions of the 2016 Social Security Trustees Report.

 Present values as of January 1, 2015 are calculated using interest rates from the intermediate assumptions of the 2015 Social Security Trustees Report.
 All other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated as a present value as of January 1, 2016.
 Estimates of the present value of changes in social insurance amounts due to changing the valuation period and changing demographic data, assumptions, and methods are presented using the interest rates under the intermediate assumptions of the 2015 Social Security Trustees Report.
-Because interest rates are an economic estimate and all estimates in the table are incremental to the prior change, all other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated using the interest rates under the intermediate assumptions of the 2016 Social Security Trustees Report.
+Because interest rates are an economic estimate and all estimates in the table are incremental to the prior change, all other present values in this part of the Statement of Changes in Social Insurance Amounts are calculated using the interest rates under the intermediate assumptions of the 2015 are calculated using the interest rates under the intermediate assumption of the statement of Changes in Social Insurance Amounts are calculated using the interest rates under the intermediate assumptions of the 2016 Social Security Trustees Report.